Jacarte/naenie/Readme.md

 ![Workflow](docs/imgs/workflow.png)

-- TODO Speak about workflow
+Taking a JavaScript input file we can obtain the abstract syntax tree (AST) for it.

-## Stones in the road
+## Stones on the road

 - TODO: Write about javascript hard to analyse, mention core javascript semantic paper